Shocking Technology Addiction Statistics 2023 – Internet, Smartphone, Social Media and Gaming

 - Zendrive has found that 88% (or more) of drivers use their smartphones on their trips, according to a survey.

-- The National Highway Traffic Safety Administration lists cell phone use among the top distractions while driving.
+- The National Highway Traffic Safety Administration lists cell phone use as the top distraction while driving.

 - Mobile phone usage is the cause of 26% of car accidents.